g-o-o-s/trex-benchmark-sequence/README.md

 ## How use?

-Clone this repo, point it at your t-rex astf server.
+Clone this repo, submodule init, point it at your t-rex astf server.

 ## Help?